Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ### This is applied to the article page.

-**Note** In the article page dropdown the same option(commented) is used but in addition to this ordering the articles are restriced to those written by the user.
+**Note** In the article page dropdown the same option(commented) is used but in addition to this ordering the articles are restricted to those written by the user.

 <details>
       <summary style="font-weight:bold">Article Page Article Order Dropdown Screenshot</summary>